-But one of the things that I see most often which leads directly to self-sabotage is the all or nothing mindset.
+One of the things that I see most often that leads directly to self-sabotage is the all or nothing mindset.
 It’s an easy mindset to slip into and once you’re there, it’s like trying to get out of quicksand, but the quicksand is made out of peanut butter.
 And there’s also jelly.
 You’re basically stuck in a peanut butter and jelly sandwich.

 Here’s a snapshot of what it looks like: